Illuminati: New World Order: Goal of the game

-Controllable organizations include: groups such as the Men in Black, the CIA, and the Boy Sprouts; personalities such as Diana, Princess of Wales, Saddam Hussein, Ross Perot, or Björne (a parody of Barney the Dinosaur); and places like Japan, California, Canada, and the Moonbase.
+Controllable organizations include groups such as the Men in Black, the CIA, and the Boy Sprouts; personalities such as Diana, Princess of Wales, Saddam Hussein, Ross Perot, or Björne (a parody of Barney the Dinosaur); and places like Japan, California, Canada, and the Moonbase.
 Many organization names are spoofs of real organizations, presumably altered to avoid lawsuits.

-Other ways to achieve victory include: destroying rival Illuminati by capturing or destroying the last organization in their power structure; and/or fulfilling a special goal before your opponent(s) can.
+Other ways to achieve victory include: destroying rival Illuminati by capturing or killing the last organization in their power structure; and/or fulfilling a particular goal before your opponent(s) can.

 Card types

 Cards come in three main types: Illuminati cards, Plot cards, and Group cards.
 Illuminati and Plot cards both feature an illustration of a puppeteer's hand in a blue color scheme on the rear side, whereas Group cards feature a puppet on a string in a red color scheme.

-Each Illuminati card represents a different Illuminated organization at the center of each player's Power Structure.
+Each Illuminati card represents a different Illuminati organization at the center of each player's Power Structure.
 They have Power, a Special Goal, and an appropriate Special Ability.
-Their power flows outwards into the Groups they control via Control Arrows.
+Their power flows outward into the Groups they control via Control Arrows.